DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/week-view.md

-cellComponent | ComponentType&lt;[WeekView.DayScaleCellProps](#weekviewdayscalecellprops)&gt; | A component that renders a day scale cell. rowComponent | ComponentType&lt;[WeekView.RowProps](#weekviewrowprops)&gt; | A component that renders a day scale row. groupingPanelComponent? | ComponentType&lt;[GroupingPanel.HorizontalLayoutProps](./grouping-panel.md/#groupingpanelhorizontallayoutprops)&gt; | A component that renders the grouping panel. groupedByDate? | boolean | Indicates whether grouping by date is enabled. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.
+cellComponent | ComponentType&lt;[WeekView.DayScaleCellProps](#weekviewdayscalecellprops)&gt; | A component that renders a day scale cell. rowComponent | ComponentType&lt;[WeekView.RowProps](#weekviewrowprops)&gt; | A component that renders a day scale row. groupingPanelComponent? | ComponentType&lt;[GroupingPanel.HorizontalLayoutProps](./grouping-panel.md/#groupingpanelhorizontallayoutprops)&gt; | A component that renders the grouping panel. groupedByDate? | boolean | Indicates whether grouping by date is enabled.
+Takes its value from the `groupByDate` property of the [GroupingState](grouping-state.md) plugin. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.

 ### WeekView.DayScaleCellProps